-1. If a Party or an agency of a Party makes a payment to one of its investors under a guarantee or a contract of insurance it has entered into in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of the first-mentioned Party or agency to a right or title held by the investor.

-2. A Party or an agency of a Party that is subrogated to a right of an investor in accordance with paragraph 1 is entitled to the same rights as those of the investor regarding the investment.
+- 1. If a Party or an agency of a Party makes a payment to one of its investors under a guarantee or a contract of insurance it has entered into in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of the first-mentioned Party or agency to a right or claim held by the investor. - 2.
+A Party or an agency of a Party, that is subrogated to a right of an investor in accordance with paragraph 1, is entitled to the same rights as those of the investor regarding the investment.
 Those rights may be exercised by the Party or an agency of the Party or by the investor if the Party or its agency so authorizes.

-Article 14 Taxation Measures
+Taxation Measures

-1. Except as set out in this Article, this Agreement does not apply to a taxation measure.

-2. This Agreement does not affect the rights and obligations of a Party under a tax convention.
-In the event of inconsistency between this Agreement and a tax convention, that convention prevails.

-3. This Agreement does not require a Party to furnish or allow access to information, which if disclosed, would be contrary to the Party's law protecting information concerning the taxation affairs of a taxpayer.

-4. Subject to paragraph 2, the provisions of Articles 4 (National Treatment) and 5 (Most-Favoured-Nation Treatment) apply to all taxation measures, other than those on income, capital gains or on the taxable capital of corporations, except that nothing in those Articles shall apply:
+- 1. Except as set out in this Article, this Agreement does not apply to a taxation measure. - 2.
+This Agreement does not affect the rights and obligations of a Party under a tax convention.
+In the event of inconsistency between this Agreement and a tax convention, that convention prevails. - 3.
+This Agreement does not require a Party to furnish or allow access to information, which if disclosed, would be contrary to the Party's law protecting information concerning the taxation affairs of a taxpayer. - 4.
+Subject to paragraph 2, the provisions of Articles 4 and 5 apply to all taxation measures, other than those on income, capital gains or on the taxable capital of corporations, except that nothing in those Articles shall apply: - (a) to a non-conforming provision of an existing taxation measure; - (b) to the continuation or prompt renewal of a non-conforming provision of an existing taxation measure; - (c) to an amendment to a non-conforming provision of an existing taxation measure to the extent that the amendment does not decrease its conformity at the time of the amendment with those Articles; or